TrevMcKendrick/blog/_posts/2013-05-21-how-to-attend-a-conference.md

 **Stand out**
 Again, people are not going to remember you, so you must do your best to stand out.

 This is really hard though as you must balance a fine line.
-If you’re new and try to stand out _too_ much you’ll look dumb and people won’t trust you.
+If you’re new and try to stand out _too_ much you’ll look naive and people might not trust you.

-Honestly for me all I had were [really nice, simple business cards](http://us.moo.com).
+Honestly for me all I had were [nice, simple business cards](http://us.moo.com).
 As a first impressions they were much better than some of the business cards I received!

 An even better example of standing out was something I saw from a little booth in the corner.
 Every person they had a decent conversation with, myself included, they’d take their picture with them.